lox/pheasant/docs.md

 Anything mapped to the database is referred to as a `Domain Object` in Pheasant.
 The only requirement for a domain object is that is has a unique identity (in database parlance, a primary key).

-<h3 class="numbered" id="DefiningProperties">Properties</h3>

-The properties of an object are typed scalar attributes.
-They almost always map directly to database columns.
+Creating a Domain Object is done by extending `Pheasant\DomainObject` and providing a `properties` method that describes what properties should be persisted to the database.
+The database name is derived from the classname, or you can override it with a `tableName` method.

 {% highlight php %}
 <?php

-use \Pheasant;
 use \Pheasant\Types;

-class Post extends Pheasant\DomainObject
+class Post extends \Pheasant\DomainObject
 {
   public function properties()
   {
     return array(
-      'postid'   => new Types\Sequence(),
+      'postid'   => new Types\Integer(11, 'primary'),
       'title'    => new Types\String(255, 'required'),
       'authorid' => new Types\Integer(11)
     );